poovandrang/POS-Thermal-Printer-Flutter-Using-Wireless-Connection/README.md

 + **Print:** Initiates the process to send the text and image data to the specified printer.

 ## HOW TO USE
-**1.Enter Printer's IP Address:** Input the IP address of the printer you want to connect to.
+&nbsp; **1.Enter Printer's IP Address:** Input the IP address of the printer you want to connect to.

-**2.Enter Text:** Type the text you want to print in the provided text field.
+&nbsp; **2.Enter Text:** Type the text you want to print in the provided text field.

-**3.Select Image:** Tap the "Upload Photo" button to choose an image from your device's gallery.
+&nbsp; **3.Select Image:** Tap the "Upload Photo" button to choose an image from your device's gallery.

-**4.Preview Image:** Ensure the correct image is selected and displayed for preview.
+&nbsp; **4.Preview Image:** Ensure the correct image is selected and displayed for preview.

-**5.Print:** Tap the "Print" button to send the text and image data to the specified printer for printing.
+&nbsp; **5.Print:** Tap the "Print" button to send the text and image data to the specified printer for printing.

 ## SCREENSHOTS